Sandy-56/Non-Inverting-Amplifier-Using-Proteus/README.md

 •	Output is amplified without phase reversal.
 •	Practical values are close to theoretical values.
 ## Viva Questions
-1. What is a Non-Inverting Amplifier?
+1.What is a Non-Inverting Amplifier?
+ANS : A non-inverting amplifier is an op-amp circuit in which the input signal is applied to the non-inverting (+) terminal and the output voltage is amplified without phase inversion.
-2. What is the gain formula?
+2.What is the gain formula?
+ANS : Av​=1+R1​/Rf​​
-3. Why is output in phase?
+3.Why is output in phase?
+ANS : Because the input signal is applied to the non-inverting terminal, the output follows the same polarity as the input.
-4. What happens if Rf increases?
+4.What happens if Rf increases?
+ANS : The voltage gain of the amplifier increases.
-5. What is the input impedance of non-inverting amplifier?
+5.What is the input impedance of non-inverting amplifier?
+ANS : Very high (ideally infinite).